Call Us or Your Dealer Today to Get Details for Our

 As in all liquids, air becomes entrained in diesel fuel from sloshing and agitation!
 Air can be on the surface of the fuel in the form of foam or it can be in the bulk fluid in the form of tiny bubbles.
 Entrained Air is an issue of an "in use" engine in operating equipment!

 Pump cavitation, simply put, is the pump not having enough pressure flow, or "Net Positive Pressure Head" of fuel coming into the inlet to completely fill the vacuum chamber of the pump.

 Diesel fuel, as is true with all petroleum base liquids, will give off vapor when subjected to a vacuum.
-The amount of vapor depends upon the level of vacuum.
+The amount of vapor depends upon the level of vacuum and temperature.